garrardkitchen/blog/content/posts/k8s-pdb.md

 {{- if hasKey .Values "pdb"  }}
 {{- if hasKey .Values.pdb "minAvailable" }}
 minAvailable: {{ .Values.pdb.minAvailable }}
-{{- end}}
+{{- end }}
 {{- else }}
 minAvailable: {{ max (sub .Values.replicaCount 1) 1 }}
+{{- end }}
 ```

-Right, what's going on here then?!!!
+What on earth is going on here then?!

-There are a few things that I need to accommodate for within the PDB.
+There are a few rules that I need to accommodate for within our workload PDBs.
 These are:
 - Apply a specific value that may be contained within a values .yaml file
 - Provide a default value if one is not supplied
 - Ensure there's at least 1 pod running throughout the disruption so a workload doesn't go offline during this period. 😱